 Same PII always produces the same pseudonym — test assertions that compare values still pass.
 Private IPs (192.168.x.x, 127.0.0.1) and version numbers are preserved.

-PromptCape addresses one specific threat: your source code leaking to the AI provider during development sessions.
+PromptCape addresses one specific threat: your source code and documents leaking to the AI provider during work sessions.
 Calling out the boundary explicitly because adjacent threats look similar but need different tools.

 AI-provider transit.
-Your code reaching Anthropic, OpenAI, or Mistral servers while you use Claude Code, Cursor, Aider, or any compatible IDE assistant.
-PromptCape obfuscates outgoing prompts and reverse-maps the AI’s reply, so the provider sees only renamed identifiers.
+Your code and your documents reaching Anthropic, OpenAI, or Mistral servers while you use Claude Code, Claude Desktop, Cursor, Aider, or any compatible assistant.
+PromptCape obfuscates outgoing code, pseudonymizes documents, and reverse-maps the AI’s reply, so the provider sees only renamed identifiers and surrogate values.

 End-user inspection of your distributed product.
 Python .py files are readable as-is; .pyc bundles via PyInstaller decompile in minutes.
 Java .class files in a JAR decompile cleanly too.
 PromptCape’s obfuscated workspace lives only on the developer’s machine during AI sessions — it never ships with the product.
 Pair PromptCape with a packaging-layer protection for that threat: Nuitka or Cython for native compilation, ProGuard / R8 for Java release builds, or a SaaS deployment that keeps source on your servers entirely.